 Emerging Theologies and Faith Responses to Modern Slavery

 Modern Slavery and Human Trafficking (MSHT) are global crimes impacting local communities.
 Vulnerable people are exploited through labour, sex and forced criminality.
-Churches and Communities are increasingly encountering these victims and survivors, and consequently need to develop more effective engagement.
-The book will highlight that Churches and Communities are in a unique position to partner towards slavery-free communities.
+Churches and communities are increasingly encountering these victims and survivors, and consequently need to develop more effective engagement.
+The book will highlight that churches and communities are in a unique position to partner towards slavery-free communities.

 Beginning with the narratives of survivors who experienced three different forms of MSHT, including labour exploitation, sexual exploitation and domestic exploitation, the book then shows how practitioners and theologians respond to these narratives through exploring theologies of suffering, ecology, missiology, restorative justice, trinitarian theology and liberation theology.

-Offering faith responses from organisaions such The Salvation Army, The Clewer Initiative, BMS World Mission and Rene Cassinhe the volume also includes a final resource section with prayers and liturgy for survivors and victims as well as for church and community responses.
+Offering faith responses from organisations such The Salvation Army, The Clewer Initiative, BMS World Mission and Rene Cassinhe the volume also includes a final resource section with prayers and liturgy for survivors and victims as well as for church and community responses.